 How can something that tastes so good (like this yummy cake on the right) be so bad for your health and hormone balance?
 Sugar, when taken excessively, can take a toll on your overall health.

-One of the most common forms of hormonal imbalance is ooestrogen dominance– a condition wherein there is an excessive level of ooestrogen and low progesterone.
-Sugar promotes weight/fat gain and since fat cells generate ooestrogen, it can cause an ooestrogen overload in the body.
+One of the most common forms of hormonal imbalance is oestrogen dominance– a condition wherein there is an excessive level of oestrogen and low progesterone.
+Sugar promotes weight/fat gain and since fat cells generate oestrogen, it can cause an oestrogen overload in the body.

 Also, excessive sugar consumption can cause internal inflammation (which predisposes unpleasant PMS symptoms), weakens the immune system and sucks essential nutrients from your body (think about B vitamins which are vital for the production of happy hormones).

 Another way to balance hormones naturally is by eating foods rich in phytonutrients.
 Phytonutrients are plant hormones found in grains and whole foods such as flax seed and soy.